Moritzburg, Germany Guide

 Day Trips

-30 minutes by car or train Famous for its porcelain, Meissen is a charming town steeped in history.
-Visit the Meissen Porcelain Factory to witness the creation of these delicate works of art and explore the museum showcasing its rich history.
-Climb up to Albrechtsburg Castle, one of Germany's oldest castles, offering stunning views of the Elbe River and the surrounding countryside.
-The picturesque old town with its cobblestone streets and historic buildings is also worth exploring.
+1 hour by car Famous for its exquisite porcelain, Meissen is a charming town on the Elbe River.
+Visit the Meissen Porcelain Factory to witness the creation of these delicate works of art and explore the factory museum.
+Climb to Albrechtsburg Castle, a late Gothic masterpiece offering panoramic views of the town and surrounding vineyards.

 Travel Time